arteagac/tna/docs/install.rst

 This will open a new tab in your web browser, as illustrated in the figure below.
 Alternatively, you can navigate to your localhost URL at the default streamlit's port 8501.

 .. image:: img/main_window.png

+TNA can be installed locally (on a single computer) or on a server and can be accessed using the IP address of the server and the default port 8501.
+For troubleshooting of server installation check `Streamlit's instructions to enable remote acces <https://docs.streamlit.io/knowledge-base/deploy/remote-start>`_